sudhaScode/SecurityWithNode/AWS_WITH_ME.md

 ```
 ## AWS Lambda works using event sources and triggers:
 Understand event driven architectures like AWS Lambda
+- Producers are users who create the events.
+Events contain all the necessary information required for the consumers to take action on the event.
+- The router ingests, filters, and pushes the events to the appropriate consumers.
+It does this by using a set of rules or another service, such as Amazon Simple Notification Service (Amazon SNS), to send the messages.
+- Consumers subscribe to be notified about the events, or they can monitor an event stream and act on events that pertain only to them.
 **Invocation models for running Lambda functions**

 Event sources can invoke a Lambda function in three general patterns.
 These patterns are called invocation models.
 Each invocation model is unique and addresses a different application and developer needs.
 The invocation model you use for your Lambda function often depends on the event source you are using.
 It's important to understand how each invocation model initializes functions and handles errors and retries.